turbolytics/sql-flow-docs/docs/introduction/basics.md

 ![SQLFlow Core Components](./static/components.png)

+### DuckDB
+DuckDB is the core of SQLFlow.
+Every SQL statement inside of SQLFlow is executed using DuckDB.
+This means that the DuckDB SQL dialect should be used.
+Any statement that DuckDB Supports is also supported by SQLFlow.

 ### Input Source

 SQLFlow ingests data from a variety of input sources, including Kafka, and Webhooks.
 SQLFlow models the input as a stream of data.